Interior Clarity: High CRI Lighting for Leather Restoration

 Calculating Foot-Candles and Lux for Tasks

 Interior work requires significantly higher light levels than general garage storage.
-According to ANSI/IES RP-7-21 (Lighting Industrial Facilities), fine inspection tasks often require 75 to 100 foot-candles (approx. 800-1000 lux) at the task surface.
+According to [Standard] ANSI/IES RP-7-21 (Lighting Industrial Facilities), fine inspection tasks often require 75 to 100 foot-candles (approx. 800-1000 lux) at the task surface.

 Avoiding Metamerism Failure in Leather Repair